followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/valueAxis/wholeRange/wholeRange.md

 ===========================================================================

 <!--shortDescription-->
 Defines the range where the axis can be [zoomed and panned](/Documentation/Guide/Widgets/Chart/Zooming_and_Panning/).
-Equals the data range when not set.
 <!--/shortDescription-->

 <!--fullDescription-->